JDSalisbury/hexo_tas/source/_posts/how_to_play.md

 ### A Players Turn

-Start by Drawing a Fate Card.
+Start by drawing a Fate Card.

 <br>

 The Active Player may use their Units in any order.

-That Player Must Complete One Units Turn at a time.
+That Player must complete one units turn at a time.

-A Units Turn has Two Steps Which can be Performed in any order.
+A Units turn has two steps which can be performed in any order.

 * #### Movement
 * #### Action